ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 address it; it merely ensures that the data is within acceptable limits, so the Client could not report 10^6s or -20s.

+## Replay Protection {#replay-protection}

+Another goal of DAP is to mitigate replay attacks in which a report is aggregated multiple times within a batch or across multiple batches.
+This would allow the attacker to learn more information about the underlying measurement than it would otherwise.

+When a Client generates a report, it also generates a random nonce, called the "report ID".
+Each Aggregator is responsible for storing the IDs of reports it has aggregated for a given task.
+To check whether a report has been replayed, it checks whether the report's ID is in the set of stored IDs.

+Note that IDs do not need to be stored indefinitely.
+The protocol allows Aggregators to enforce replay only for a sliding time window --- say, within the last two weeks of the current time --- and reject reports that fall outside of the replay window.
+This allows implementation to save resources by forgetting old report IDs.

 # Message Transport {#message-transport}

 Communications between DAP participants are carried over HTTP {{!RFC9110}}.
 Use